(225 ILCS 15/3)

 to practice clinical psychology, unless it is organized under the

-(c) Individuals, corporations, partnerships and associations may employ
+(c) Individuals, corporations, professional limited liability companies, partnerships, and associations may employ

 students, interns or postdoctoral candidates seeking to fulfill